 If you try this recipe, be sure to let me know how it turned out for you.

-- 1 15-oz block high protein tofu or extra firm tofu, cut into 1/2-inch cubes (if using extra-firm tofu, press out all the water you can by swaddling the tofu block in paper towels and placing it in a colander with a weight on top.
+- 14 oz high protein tofu (or extra firm tofu, cut into ½-inch cubes.
+If using extra-firm tofu, press out all the water you can by swaddling the tofu block in paper towels and placing it in a colander with a weight on top.
 Leave it for at least an hour to drain out most of the water from the tofu.

 - 1 heaping tsp garam masala powder

-Add the ginger, shallots and coriander leaves along with the coriander powder and garam masala powder and continue to saute for another five minutes.
-Add in the tofu cubes and 1 tbsp of the prepared spice mix and mix well.
+- Add the ginger, shallots and cilantro along with the coriander powder and garam masala powder and continue to saute for another five minutes.
+Add in the tofu cubes and 1 tablespoon of the prepared spice mix and mix well.